staxDB/humhub-modules-announcements/README.md

 ## Todo
 - add content type Announcement by default in stream filter
-- before moving content, check is users in space are the same as in the new space
+- before moving content, check if users in space are the same as in the new space